-Topic is a concept we use to group FAQs and workflows together.
+Topic is a concept we use to group FAQs and workflows together when building a FAQ chatbot.
 It helps you organize your content in the studio, but it also helps the NLU with the context of a user input to classify it.
 If two questions are similar, but have different topics the NLU will first classify the user input in a topic therefore allowing to choose the right answer.

-How you structure your topics will depend on the scope.
+How you structure your topics will depend on the scope of your FAQ chatbot.
 If you have a few questions per department, your topics could be named after your organization’s departments (HR, IT, Sales, etc.).
 If on the other end, you have a lot of questions for a single department, your topics could be named after the different functions of HR (Payroll, Vacation, Insurance, etc.).

 Remember what your goal is and what is the content required to help your audience achieve that.
 What do your audience need to achieve the goal?

 The law of vingt-cent states that you should limit your FAQ chatbot to twenty topics and a grand total of one hundred FAQs.
 If it’s more than that you should build a delegation architecture to make sure every FAQ chatbot is performing to their best.

 We came up with this after building hundreds of conversational assistants.
 It’s a rule of thumb to help structure your content in a way that’s maintainable and allows for NLU maximum efficiency.

 Having 100 questions can easily be translated into having 1000 utterances if not more over the course of a few months.
 This is why we recommend building multiple conversational assistants and FAQ chatbots just like you would have multiple apps to manage multiple departments.